EndPointCorp/end-point-blog/2021/08/kubernetes.md

 -      - POSTGRES_PASSWORD=password
 ```

 As you can see we removed the `configMapGenerator` and the individual resources that were already defined in the base.
-Most importantly, we've added a `bases` that indicates that our Kustomization over on the `base` directory is this overlay's base.
+Most importantly, we've added a `bases` element that indicates that our Kustomization over on the `base` directory is this overlay's base.

 The changes to the "prod" overlay's `kustomization.yaml` file are identical.
 Go ahead and make them.

 At this point, you can run `kubectl apply -k k8s/dev` or `kubectl apply -k k8s/prod` and things should work just like before.

 > Don't forget to also do `kubectl delete -k k8s/dev` or `kubectl delete -k k8s/prod` when you're done testing the previous commands, as we'll continue doing changes to the configs.
+Keep in mind also that both variants can't be deployed at the same time.
+So be sure `delete` one before `apply`'ing the other.

 ## Developing the production variant

 I want our production variant to use a different image for the web application.
 That means a new Dockerfile.
 If you downloaded the source code from the GitHub repo, you should see the production Dockerfile in the root directory of the repo.
 It's called `Dockerfile.prod`.

-> The other one we created before for development is there as well as `Dockerfile.dev`

 Here's what it looks like: